The Insider (film): Critical reception

 The Insider received some of the best reviews of 1999 and of Michael Mann's career.
-On Rotten Tomatoes it has a 96% rating based on 137 reviews, with an average rating of 8.10/10.
-The website's critical consensus reads, "Intelligent, compelling, and packed with strong performances, The Insider is a potent corporate thriller."
+On Rotten Tomatoes, it has a 96% rating, based on 138 reviews, with an average rating of 8.10/10.
+The website's critical consensus reads: "Intelligent, compelling, and packed with strong performances, The Insider is a potent corporate thriller."
 On Metacritic, it has a score of 84 out of 100, based on reviews from 34 critics, indicating "universal acclaim".
-Audiences surveyed by CinemaScore gave the film a grade "A- " on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade of "A−" on a scale of A+ to F.

-Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four stars and praised "its power to absorb, entertain, and anger".
+Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four, and praised "its power to absorb, entertain, and anger".

 Newsweek magazine's David Ansen wrote, "Mann could probably make a movie about needlepoint riveting.
-Employing a big canvas, a huge cast of superb character actors and his always exquisite eye for composition, he's made the kind of current-events epic that Hollywood has largely abandoned to TV—and shows us how movies can do it better".
+Employing a big canvas, a huge cast of superb character actors and his always exquisite eye for composition, he's made the kind of current-events epic that Hollywood has largely abandoned to TV—and shows us how movies can do it better."

 In her review for The New York Times, Janet Maslin praised Russell Crowe as "a subtle powerhouse in his wrenching evocation of Wigand, takes on the thick, stolid look of the man he portrays", and felt that it was "by far Mann's most fully realized and enthralling work".

 Time magazine's Richard Corliss wrote, "When Crowe gets to command the screen, The Insider comes to roiled life.
-It's an All the President's Men in which Deep Throat takes center stage, an insider prodded to spill the truth".
-Rolling Stone magazine's Peter Travers wrote, "With its dynamite performances, strafing wit and dramatic provocation, The Insider offers Mann at his best—blood up, unsanitized, and unbowed".
+It's an All the President's Men in which Deep Throat takes center stage, an insider prodded to spill the truth."

+Rolling Stone magazine's Peter Travers wrote, "With its dynamite performances, strafing wit and dramatic provocation, The Insider offers Mann at his best—blood up, unsanitized, and unbowed."

-However, Entertainment Weekly gave the film a "B" rating and felt that it was "a good but far from great movie because it presents truth telling in America as far more imperiled than it is".
+Entertainment Weekly gave the film a "B" rating, and felt that it was "a good but far from great movie because it presents truth telling in America as far more imperiled than it is".

 Director Quentin Tarantino included The Insider in his list of top 20 films released since 1992 (the year he became a director).